dwavesystems/dwave-ocean-sdk/docs/overview/samplers.rst

 Solving Problems by Sampling
 ============================

-Having formulated your original problem, as described in the :ref:`solving_problems` section, into a :term:`BQM`, you sample it for solutions.
-Ocean software provides quantum, classical, and quantum-classical :term:`sampler`\ s that run either remotely (for example, in D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ environment) or locally on your CPU.
+Having followed the steps of the :ref:`formulating_bqm` section, you sample the :term:`BQM` that now represents your problem for solutions.
+Ocean software provides quantum, classical, and quantum-classical hybrid :term:`sampler`\ s that run either remotely (for example, in D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ environment) or locally on your CPU.
 These compute resources are known as :term:`solver`\ s.